 [Section 133 amended by No. 56 of 1995 s.
 47; No. 58 of 2010 s.
 134.]

-134. Lists of licensees etc. to be published; proof of licences
+134. Names etc. of licensees etc. to be published annually etc.; evidentiary provision

 (1) A list of the names and descriptions of all persons holding licences and a current triennial certificate and of all persons holding a current certificate of registration on a date specified therein together with such of the particulars appearing in the registers as the Commissioner thinks fit, shall be published in the Government Gazette annually.